lolzyloz/Lipid-Molecular-Dynamics/README.md

 # Lipid-Molecular-Dynamics
 This simulates a lipid molecule as 3 linked beads.
-The head bead is hydrophilic and the two tail beads are hydrophobic
+The head bead is hydrophilic and the two tail beads are hydrophobic....